rix133/ormPlot/README.md

 # Plotting ordinal regression models from R package rms

-The goal of ormPlot is to to extend the plotting capabilties of rms package.
+The goal of ormPlot is to to extend the plotting capabilities of rms package.

 In particular it aims to provide convenient ways of getting ggplot2 plots from orm and lrm models of the rms package.

 It provides:
- * prediction plots of orm models for each dependent variable level together with coeficent intervals.
+ * prediction plots of orm models for each dependent variable level together with coefficient intervals.
  * forest plots of orm/lrm model summaries
- * data about schoolchildren body measurments and their family details like socioeconomic status and number of siblings
+ * data about schoolchildren body measurements and their family details like socioeconomic status and number of siblings

 ## Installation